erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10 ABQ       65       17.
 0.00417
     ## # ... with 128,422 more rows

-5.Delays are typically temporally correlated: even once the problem that caused the initial delay has been resolved, later flights are delayed to allow earlier flights to leave.
+### 5. Delays are typically temporally correlated: even once the problem that caused the initial delay has been resolved, later flights are delayed to allow earlier flights to leave.
 Using lag() explore how the delay of a flight is related to the delay of the immediately preceding flight.

 I first filter for flights that are delayed.
 The flights are already ordered by dep\_tiem.
 I then use mutate() and lag() to bind a new column to the data that shows what the previous delay was for that observation.
 Then, I plot the current delay vs. the previous delay in a scatterplot.
 Since there are so many points, it is hard to see the pattern.
 So, I added a linear regression line to the points (OLS) to visualize any correlation that exists.
 There is a positive correlation, suggesting that, on average, flights that come immediately after a delayed flight tend to also be delayed.
 The slope is &lt; 1, suggesting that the delay is less than the previous delay.